 If the amount borrowed is considerably larger than the small loan threshold, then the benefit of being able to reclaim paid corporation tax no longer exists.

-Net Lawman offers a number of template loan agreements, including ones suitable for a company lending to a director.
+If you're looking to make a loan to a director, Net Lawman offers a number of template loan agreements, including ones suitable for a company lending to a director.